Intercampus Shuttle General Information

 The shuttle stops are located at the South end of the West Quad (Lake Shore Campus) and Corboy Law Center (Water Tower Campus).
 At the Water Tower Campus, the line for the shuttle forms along the east wall of the Corboy Law Center lobby.

-- Shuttle buses run a continuous loop between the Lake Shore Campus (LSC) and the Water Tower Campus (WTC), at approximately 20-minute intervals, Monday through Friday, starting at 7 a.m.
+Shuttle buses run a continuous loop between the Lake Shore Campus (LSC) and the Water Tower Campus (WTC), at approximately 20-minute intervals, Monday through Friday, starting at 7 a.m.
 The final shuttle buses depart LSC at 12 a.m. and WTC at 12:10 a.m.
+The shuttle also makes a trip each weeknight, Monday through Friday evening, departing the WTC at 9:05 p.m. to the Union and Ogilvie Stations.
 There is no shuttle service on Saturday or Sunday.

 - Under normal traffic conditions, travel time is less than half an hour.
 During peak travel periods or inclement weather, the trip may take longer.
 During rush hour periods (7–9 a.m., 4–6 p.m), we strongly encourage using the CTA Red Line.
 After 8:30 p.m. the buses run approximately every 30 minutes.

 When the lines are long or do not permit boarding of the current bus, we strongly recommend use of public transportation.